farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 ```

 ## 7. Cache System
-> We only introduce our goal of the cache system here, we will design the details in a separate RFC.
+> We only introduce our goal of the cache system here, and we will design the details in a separate RFC.

-The goal of `Cache System` is to provide a universal cache across the whole compilation flow, which means:
+The goal of the `Cache System` is to provide a universal cache across the whole compilation flow, which means:
-* It covers HMR, the HMR process only update some necessary module in the ModuleGraph and final resources, other module will remain unchanged as they hit cache.
+* It covers HMR, the HMR process only updates some necessary modules in the ModuleGraph and final resources, while other modules will remain unchanged as they hit the cache.
-* It covers `Compilation flow Cache`, this means a module only be processed once.
+* It covers `Compilation flow Cache`, meaning a module will only be processed once.
-* It covers `Disk Cache`, this means the cache can be serialized to disk and restore from disk, providing similar ability like webpack5's persist cache.
+* It covers `Disk Cache`, meaning the cache can be serialized to disk and restored from disk, providing similar ability to webpack5's persistent cache.

-With the cache system, Farm can provide extremely fast experience for HMR, and hot start with cache.
+With the cache system, Farm can provide an extremely fast experience for HMR and hot start with cache.

-The cache ability is designed in `CacheManager`, we will cover details in a separate RFC.
+The cache ability is designed in `CacheManager`, and we will cover the details in a separate RFC.

 ## 8. Partial Bundling And Resource Generation
-> We only introduce our goal of the Partial Bundling strategy here, we will design the details in a separate RFC.
+> We only introduce our goal of the Partial Bundling strategy here, and we will design the details in a separate RFC.

-Farm use `Partial Bundling` instead of `Bundling` cause we are `unbundled` first, Farm only merges modules together when the request numbers of module exceeds the request number limit.
+Farm uses `Partial Bundling` instead of `Bundling` because we are `unbundled` first.
+Farm only merges modules together when the request numbers of modules exceed the request number limit.
 We have done a lot of tests and the result shows that 20-30 requests will be the most performant in modern browsers.
 When there are thousands of modules, we will merge the thousands of modules into 20-30 resources using our optimized strategy.

 For the Partial Bundling strategy, Farm will make sure that:
 * All shared module and dynamic module wound be in a separate resource as possible.
 This is similar to code split in traditional bundlers but we will control more precisely what are the modules in each resource.